Pyomo/pyomo/doc/OnlineDocs/pyomo_modeling_components/Sets.rst

   typically used as domains for sets, parameters and variables
 - within = Set used for validation; it is a super-set of the set being declared.

-In general, Pyomo attempts to infer the "dimentionality" of Set components (that is, the number of apparent indices) when they are constructed.
-However, there are situations where Pyomo either cannot detect a dimentionality (e.g., a Set that was not initialized with any members), or you the user may want to assert the dimentionality of the set.
+In general, Pyomo attempts to infer the "dimensionality" of Set components (that is, the number of apparent indices) when they are constructed.
+However, there are situations where Pyomo either cannot detect a dimensionality (e.g., a Set that was not initialized with any members), or you the user may want to assert the dimensionality of the set.
 This can be accomplished through the ``dimen`` keyword.
 For example, to create a set whose members will be two dimensional, one could write: